nafarinha/cc_w13_d3_hw_whisky_tracker/README.md

 ###  Extensions
   * Get all the whisky from a particular region :ballot_box_with_check:
-  * Get distilleries that have whiskies that are 12 years old
+  * Get distilleries that have whiskies that are 12 years old :ballot_box_with_check: